SS-NES/SS-NES-lesson/episodes/smp_introduction.md

 ### Importance

 SMPs provide value both inside and outside your organization.
+The things that you and your organization might find valuable in an SMP are:
+- Writing the plan encourages you to think about the roles and responsibilities within the project, thus defining tasks and responsibilities early on.
+- Once a plan has been filled out, it can also be used to give guidance for new team members, thus reducing the time needed for onboarding.
-It encourages you to think about the roles and responsibilities within the project and gives guidance for new team members.
-Writing an SMP will guide you through the best practices that you can apply to your software based on the size and scope of your project.
+- Writing an SMP will guide you through the best practices that you can apply to your software based on the size and scope of your project.
 Following the best practices outlined in an SMP will make it easier for others to use or cite your software.

-For all of the above reasons some research funders start to require an SMP to be included in proposals.
+Outside your organization, research funders specifically have become more aware of SMPs and are starting to require them because of all of the above reasons.
+From the funder perspective, a well thought out SMP also demonstrates the feasibility and reliability of the project.
+It is thus a good idea to prepare a weel written SMP when submitting a funding proposal.

 ## General Workflow